ads-andredesantana/ads-andredesantana/README.md

 <br />
 <p>

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on a React Project
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning **React on Rails**
 - 👯 If you have any projects you would like to colaborate, reach out to me.
 - 💬 Ask me about **anything**
-- ⚡ Fun fact: Currently using **Machine Learning** to predict if I will pursue Machine Learning.

 </h4>
 </div>